March 09 2007 (Refreshed Sept 27 2012; checked Nov 20 2019)

 One approach to using projects for assessment, rather than tests, is to design your course with four major phases or stages of a project.
 Here is a description of these four stages.

-- Project proposal stage: Learners make project decisions based on their own learning goals; then develop these ideas and peer consult with fellow learners and faculty before finalizing their project proposal.
+- Project proposal stage: Learners make project choices and decisions based on their own learning goals; then develop these ideas and peer consult with fellow learners and faculty before finalizing their project proposal.

 - Project progress stage: Depending on the scale and type of project, this progress stage defines and develops sections or detailed plans and processes for the project